 Annual School Events

-During the school year, Friends Academy has a variety of events that bring together our community for social enrichment and fun!
+During the school year, Friends Academy holds a variety of events that bring together our community for social enrichment and fun!
 For this year’s event dates, please reference our school calendar.

 For one week in the fall, Middle School students spend time together outdoors in various settings to learn more about themselves and about each other.
 Through this experience, students build teamwork and social skills that create a foundation for their Middle School experience.

 - Sixth grade stays mostly on and around campus, experiencing our campus ropes course, canoeing local waters, studying the environment, and participating in service learning opportunities.

 - Seventh grade travels to Chewonki, an outdoor education program on a salt marsh in Wiscasset, Maine.

 - Eighth grade visits New York City, where they experience firsthand the city’s cultural diversity, strengthen relationships with peers and faculty, and enjoy the city’s many resources.

 These evening meetings, held in early fall, allow parents to visit school and get to know their child’s teachers and curriculum.
 The night includes a welcome from the Head of School, presentations about programs and expectations for the year, and introductions to special subject teachers and administrators.

 All students and faculty members are invited to display their costumes in a parade through the school.
 Parents are invited to come and guess the faculty/staff theme.